eldstal/vibease/README.md

 * The first digit is probably intensity while the remaining three could be duration (ms).
 * It appears that a valid pattern is anywhere between 3 and 10 steps.
 * The "patterns" feature in the vibease app doesn't use this command, it sends timed "Vibrate Fixed" commands instead.
+* The actual result of this command is a little unpredictable.
+In one instance, the above gave me a sawtoothy pattern as expected.
+In every other case it either did nothing or only started a weak static vibration.

 ### Vibrate Fixed
 Unscrambled example (ASCII): `3150,0020`